campusrover/ros_hum_interaction/README.md

 # Repository Notes / HOW TO USE:

+**ABOUT US:**
+We are the human interaction team!
+We worked on this project from October to November.
+This project was done in an independent study with Professor Salas, but will be reused for the next generation of developers in Autonomous Robotics Lab (COSI 119A).

+**Contributors:**
+Ben Winschel
+Jonas Tjahjadi
+Rosalind Ellis (first two weeks)

+**Project Advisor:**
+Professor Pito Salas

 This repository may be used as a ROS package with regards to our initial project:
   "Getting a TurtleBot3 to speak without using a Cloud Service" Note that if you want to use that portion of the project, you only need the 'src' folder, CMakeLists.txt,